tazama-lf/admin-service/README.md

     }
     ```

-- **Status 500 Not Found:** When expiration date is before inception date.
+- **Status 500 Not Found:** When account was not found in the database and forceCret was set to false
     ```json
     {
       "statusCode": 500,
-      "message": "Error: Expiration date must be after inception date."
-    }
+      "message": "Error: account was not found and we could not create one because forceCret is set to false" }
     ```